 Using advanced 3D iTero imaging technology during the consultation process, we will create a personalized treatment plan based on your unique smile.

 Your series of custom clear aligners will then be manufactured to fit your teeth precisely throughout each stage of your Invisalign treatment process.

 Invisalign's clear custom aligners are designed to shift your teeth by tiny increments as your treatment progresses.
 You will wear each aligner for approximately two weeks before it is replaced by the next one in your series.

 This process will continue until your teeth are in their prescribed, corrected positions and your treatment is complete.
-The duration of your Invisalign treatment will be determined by Dr. Maier or Dr. Phillips based on the specific needs of your smile.
+The duration of your Invisalign treatment will be determined by Dr. Maier based on the specific needs of your smile.

 Our dentists will calculate the duration of your Invisalign treatment based on your specific needs.

 A number of factors determine the duration of your treatment including the misalignment of your teeth or jaw, the shape of your bite, and the amount of movement required to correct the problem.

 What are Invisalign aligners made of?

 The Invisalign aligners are made with USP Class VI medical-grade, high molecular weight polyurethane resins.
 They are BPA free.